AnnaHollander/AnnaHollander.github.io/index.md

 <iframe src="//www.pixton.com/embed/yd8obfwx" frameborder="0" width="100%" height="284" allowfullscreen></iframe>
 <h1> Timeline </h1>
 <p> "That's one of the great things about music.
 You can sing a song to 85,000 people and they'll sing back for 85,000 different reasons." -Dave Grohl </p>
 <p> I grew up in a family that lives and breathes Bruce Springsteen.
 I knew how to sing Born To Run before I could tie my own shoes.
-One of the most powerful qualities of music is it's ability to speak out against injustice and bring people together  during times of turmoil.
+One of the most powerful qualities of music is its ability to speak out against injustice and bring people together  during times of turmoil.
 I wanted to show how music is a reaction to what is happening in the world by showing political conflict based on the topic of Bruce Springsteen's songs.
 I decided to visually represent this unique quality of music through a timeline which was made using TimelineJS.</p>
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1XtLSnsPB0Brjt6tOeZ3HwN1gpM08vd6G71t_JI7YwyI&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='750' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
 <h1> Time Series Chart </h1>
 "Music is forever; music should grow and mature with you, following you right on up until you die." -Paul Simon